War of the Human Tanks: Alter

 - 100 % negative mentions

-Players express frustration with the grinding mechanics, noting that excessive grinding can lead to a significantly tougher final boss, rendering hard-earned equipment less effective.
-While the system aims to prevent players from easily bypassing challenges, it often feels punishing and undermines the value of the grinding effort.
+Players express frustration with the grinding mechanics, noting that excessive grinding can lead to a significantly tougher final boss, rendering hard-earned equipment nearly useless.
+While the system aims to prevent players from easily bypassing challenges, it often feels punishing and counterproductive, detracting from the overall experience.

 “So yes, it's a way to keep you from grinding and then hitting the 'easy button' like in the last game, but it's sort of a slap in the face to know that all that equipment you worked so hard to earn is now about as useful as a screen door on a submarine.”